Whether a fibroid affects the egg freezing process is entirely dependent on its size and location.

 Check out Freeze’s free Compare Clinics tool - it includes pricing, locations, and more for US and international egg freezing clinics.

 Answered by Dr. Jesse Hade from Generation Next Fertility.
-While fertility naturally declines with age, 38 is not necessarily "too late" for egg freezing.
-Discover some important factors that affect chances of egg freezing success in your late thirties.
+Discover the important factors that affect chances of egg freezing success in your late thirties.

 Answered by Dr. Serin Seckin from Generation Next Fertility.
-Deciding between egg and embryo freezing can be a complex choice, with each option offering distinct benefits and challenges.
-Understanding the key differences can help you make an informed decision that aligns with your personal and reproductive goals.
+Understand the key differences to help you make an informed decision that aligns with your personal and reproductive goals.

 Answered by Dr. Ido Feferkorn from the Reproductive Medicine Group.
 Learn how Polycystic Ovarian Syndrome (PCOS) may affect the egg freezing process and outcomes of fertility preservation.